Punktum-dk/epp-service-specification/README.md

 DK Hostmaster specifies rules ownership of DNSSEC keys.
 If you provide DNSSEC keys a part of registration ([create domain](#create-domain)) or using [update domain](#update-domain), the keys are associated with the NSA as owner.

-Not all algorithms are supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specification] for a complete list of supported algorithms.
+Not all algorithms are supported, please refer to the [DK Hostmaster Name Service specification][DKHMDNSSPEC] for a complete list of supported algorithms.

 When adding DSRECORDS for a domain name using [create domain](#create-domain) or [update domain](#update-domain), the status is by default active and the DSRECORDS will be published.
 The DNSSEC status feature for the domain name can prohibit the publication, this feature is available only to the registrant for the specific domain and act as a kill switch for use by the registrant in case of issues with DNSSEC.